cpske/Prog2/introduction.md

 ### Assignments using Your Own Account

-Some assignments don't use Github Classroom.
+For some assignments you will create a repository in your personal account instead of Github Classroom.
 In this case, create a repository in your Github account (the one you used to join our class) and push your work to it.

 Two things are important:
 1. The Github repo name must **use the exact name** specified in the assignment.
 Please be careful to use correct spelling and correct case of letters (upper/lowercase).
 If you use the wrong name, you might not get credit.